iocchi/marrtino_gazebo/README.md

 ## Option 1: local graphic card

-This option autodetects if nvidia drivers are present and use nvidia runtime in docker
+This option autodetects if nvidia drivers are present and uses nvidia runtime in docker

     cd docker
     ./run.bash